Habib University: Campus

 The university's central auditorium covers 25,000 square feet of area, and seats over 300 persons.
 In addition, the university holds two lecture halls, the Tariq Rafi Lecture Theatre which holds 300 students and the Soorty Lecture Theatre which holds 60 seats.
 The campus includes several classrooms with not more than 20 seats each.
 The university also includes an amphitheatre which covers an area of 4500 square feet.
 The Habib library covers an area of 21,000 square feet and is a semi-public space and is home to information commons, lounges, and discussion rooms.

 Academics

 The university incorporates a liberal arts education with cultural sensitivity within its curriculum.
 It is mandatory for every student studying there to follow the liberal arts curriculum in all its offered courses.
 In addition to local regional languages, all students are required to study a liberal arts curriculum comprising sociology, history, philosophy – Western, Eastern and Islamic – and anthropology.
 The university terms this a "Habib Core Curriculum" based on seven "Forms of Thought".
-These include: